hexarobi/stand-lua-auto-updater/README.md

 ## Quick Start

 Add this snippet near the top of your Lua Script, edit the `auto_update_source_url` field with the URL of the raw version of your main script file.
+Make sure your script file begins with a comment (Ex: `-- MyScript`) or modify the `verify_file_begins_with="--"` parameter.
 Thats it!
+On every run, your script should make a quick version check to GitHub, and if found replace the current script with the updated version and restart.

 ```lua
 local auto_update_source_url = "https://raw.githubusercontent.com/MyUsername/MyProjectName/main/MyScriptName.lua"